-Mental health disorders like depression usually occur before substance use disorders, but misusing substances can lead to depression.
+Mental health disorders like depression usually occur before substance use disorders, but being that alcohol is a depressant,misusing alcohol and other substances can lead to depression.
 The coexisting disorders make symptoms of depression worse, and drug or alcohol use can interfere with standard treatments for depression.
 People with depression often suffer from anxiety disorders, like post-traumatic stress disorder, too.

 Treating multiple coexisting disorders can be difficult.
-People suffering from depression and substance abuse disorders need professional help to recover from the conditions.
+People suffering from coexisting disorders need professional help to recover from the conditions.
 Fortunately, specialized rehabilitation clinics treat all conditions simultaneously, boosting the effectiveness of treatment.